est15/Python-Scripts/vaultAttachSync/README.md

 # vaultAttachSync
 A short Python script created to automate copying attachments from an old obsidian vault to a new vault.
 The script is built using only standard Python libraries, so no third-party libraries are necessary (is that redundant to say?).

-Currently only works for PNGs, but adding additional attachment cases would not be difficult.
-Just submit a PR or comment.
 Reference my [Copying Vault Attachments](ethantomfod.com) blog post for a guide on how to utilize the script and a breakdown of the RegEx employed.
+Currently only works for PNG/JPG/GIF, but adding additional attachment cases is not difficult and outlined in my blog post.

 ## Useage:
 ```